 Lake Moeraki (1 day)

 This was one of the stops of our trip and we planned the timing for the entire trip around this stop!
 Lake Moeraki is one of the best places in New Zealand to spot penguins!
 Our one real splurge of the trip was staying at the Wilderness Lodge so we could stay as close to the penguins as possible.
-From the hotel it was a short and beautiful 1.5 mile hike down to the beach to try to spot penguins.
+From the hotel, it was a short and beautiful 1.5-mile hike down to the beach to try to spot penguins.
 We only saw 1 penguin on two different occasions, but a guided tour led by the hotel saw a whole colony of them a few hours before our arrival.
 We really enjoyed our time at this hotel and seriously considered extending our trip an extra day to take the tour the following day, but ultimately didn’t want to rearrange our accommodations in Christchurch or spend the extra $700 to stay another night.

 They offer 2 free tours per day and we were able to take a short walking tour of Lake Moeraki and a kayak tour.
 We didn’t participate in any paid tours because we thought they were obscenely expensive, but we regretted it because the other patrons raved so much about the tours and the wildlife they saw.

-Even though the single night in this hotel took our 14 day trip’s average-hotel-per-night from $70/night to $100/night, we would reach into our pockets to stay here an extra day next trip.
+Even though the single night in this hotel took our 14-day trip’s average-hotel-per-night from $70/night to $100/night, we would reach into our pockets to stay here an extra day next trip.
 It really was a beautiful hotel and the tours were wonderful.

 If I had a large fortune and visited New Zealand every couple years, I would probably even stay here a week.
 Breakfast and dinner were included with our stay and we met some fascinating people.
-I got the impression we were the only ones who had to stretch our budget to be there and we were a good 20-30 years younger then the other patrons.
+I got the impression we were the only ones who had to stretch our budget to be there and we were a good 20-30 years younger than the other patrons.

 Please note: you do not have to stay at this hotel to take the hike to the beach and penguin watch.